krishvenkatraman-okta-zz/User-inactivity-report-based-on-lastLogin/README.md

 ![image](https://user-images.githubusercontent.com/14205843/94767369-04aba180-0361-11eb-839d-249be2882e1f.png)

-*   Open the 0. master_flow and update the number of days you want to go back for validate the lastLogin.
+*   Inside the 0. master_flow and update the number of days you want to go back to validate the lastLogin.
 I use current date - 30 days.
+You can change the 30 days based on your company requirement.

 ![image](https://user-images.githubusercontent.com/14205843/94767497-5fdd9400-0361-11eb-82b8-9346200462bc.png)

-*   Now update the Count in the last card.
-This count is created based on number of active users in the org.
-Okta will process 200 users per page.
+*   Inside the 0. master_flow update the count in the last card.
+This is the count how many times the child flow will be called.
+Okta processess 200 users per page.
 So if you have 100000 Active users.
 You can divide 100000/200.
-500 pages has to be processed.
+500 pages needs to be processed.
 So update the count based on your org active user count.
-This can be set to a lower number like as low as 1, So to test you can just process one single 200 users batch.
+This can be set to a as low as 1, if you want to test your flow.

 ![image](https://user-images.githubusercontent.com/14205843/94767605-b519a580-0361-11eb-9fa8-808905abe163.png)